Translate your website?

 Chinese social media is the exception to the above options.

 Chinese social media content is usually entered in Chinese.
 You can enter your content in your local language.
-However, there is no method in Chinese social media platforms for Chinese users to translate content from their local language into Chinese automatically.
-Using your local language on Chinese social media will significantly reduce the opportunity for your content to be followed.
+However, there is no automated method on Chinese social media platforms for Chinese users to translate content from their local language into Chinese.
+Using your local language on Chinese social media will significantly reduce the likelihood that your content will be followed.